Refined Convergence and Topology Learning for Decentralized SGD with Heterogeneous Data: Joint Effect of Topology and Data Heterogeneity

-\begin{proposition} Let Assumptions \ref{ass:convexity}-\ref{ass:rho} and \ref{ass:heterogeneityA} to be verified.
+\begin{proposition} Let Assumptions \ref{ass:variance}-\ref{ass:rho} and \ref{ass:heterogeneityA} to be verified.
 Then Assumption~\ref{ass:new} is satisfied with $\bar{\tau}^2 = (1-p)\left(\bar{\zeta}^2 + \bar{\sigma}^2\right)$, where $\bar{\sigma}^2\triangleq\frac{1}{n}\sum_i\sigma_i^2$. \end{proposition}

-We now show that Assumption~\ref{ass:new} is strictly more general than Assumption~\ref{ass:heterogeneityA} by identifying situations where the bias-variance decomposition \eqref{eq:H_bias_variance} is bounded while \eqref{ass:heterogeneity} is not.
-As $W^{(t)}$ is doubly stochastic, the second term in Equation \eqref{eq:H_bias_variance} is always bounded.
-We must therefore ensure that the first term can also be bounded, even if Assumption \ref{ass:heterogeneityA} is not verified.
-This is trivially achieved when the topology is the complete graph with uniform weights, i.e., $W=\frac{1}{n}\1\1^\transpose$.
-Indeed, in that case $H=0$ and thus $\bar{\tau}^2 =0$, regardless of the heterogeneity of the distributions.
-More interestingly, there exists combinations of \emph{sparse} topologies and data distributions for which $\bar{\tau}^2$ remains small while the local heterogeneity $\bar{\zeta}^2$ can be made arbitrary large.
-We give a simple example below (detailed derivations can be found in Appendix \ref{app:examples}).
+We now show that our set of assumptions (\ref{ass:variance}-\ref{ass:new}) is strictly more general than Assumptions~\ref{ass:variance}, \ref{ass:rho}, \ref{ass:heterogeneityA} by identifying situations where Assumption ~\ref{ass:new} is verified while Assumption~\ref{ass:heterogeneityA} is not.
+A trivial example is the complete graph $W=\frac{1}{n}\1\1^\transpose$, for which we have $ \bar{\tau}^2 =0$, regardless of heterogeneity.
+More interestingly, some combinations of \emph{sparse} topologies and data distributions can ensure that $\bar{\tau}^2$ remains small while $\bar{\zeta}^2$ can be arbitrary large.
+We give a simple example below (detailed derivations in Appendix \ref{app:examples}). \looseness = -1